Dejawuhimself/Data-Science-and-Engineering-/Aviato Case Study.md

 2024/01/26

-Created and presented by Zac Wu
+Created by Zac Wu

+--Slide 2
 Problem statement
 - Does Customer Experience have an impact on growth of Aviato’s annual subscription revenue?
 If yes, which Customer Experience metrics influence annual subscription revenue growth?

 - What is the potential impact created (additional $ value) by providing better Customer Experience?

+--Slide 3
 Step-by-step approach
 Data Preparation and Cleaning
 Consolidate data to include all the customer information & metrics